 - Type chrome://flags/ in the address bar of Chrome and press Enter.

-- Now click on ”Reset all to default” button located on the right side and restart the browser.
+- Now click on the”Reset all to default” button located on the right side and restart the browser.

-This option will work most of the times. hope for you also this will work. if still getting this error fallow next solution.
+This option will work most of the time. hope for you also this will work. if still getting this error fallow the next solution.

 Disable Antivirus / Firewall